TownyAdvanced/TownyFlight/README.md

 ## PAPI Placeholders:
 - `%townyflight_can_player_fly%` - Displays true or false, based on whether the player could fly at their current location.
+- `%townyflight_temp_flight_seconds_remaining%` - Shows a formatted flight time remaining, ie: 30 seconds, or 5 minutes 2 seconds.
+- `%townyflight_temp_flight_seconds_remaining_raw%` - Shows the number of seconds of flight time remaining with no formatting, ie: 30, or 302.
 ---

 I'm open to new features and willing to fix any bugs found.